airfranceklm/ng-lazy-image/README.md

     class="afkl-lazy-wrapper afkl-img-ratio-1-1 own-classname"&gt;&lt;/div&gt;
 </code></pre>

 The attributes are using the [srcset](http://picture.responsiveimages.org/) setup.
 Your window will determine which image fits best (so the rules are very dynamic using w/h/x).
 The image will only be set when the parent container scrolls in the viewport (lazy loading) or scrollable directive.
+It is also possible to set one image url only then you will not use the fully responsive option but always lazy load just one image.
 During loading a class 'afkl-lazy-image-loading' is set on the container so you can give loading state feedback to your visitor.

 ### Options